The Global Solutions to Cartan's Realization Problem: -structure algebroids and connections

 then a connection is just a $G$-equivariant splitting of the map $i$.
 To construct such a splitting we may take an arbitrary splitting and use an averaging argument to obtain a connection.
 We note also that since there is a 1:1 correspondence between connections on $G$-principal groupoids and their $G$-principal algebroids it follows that every $G$-principal groupoid admits a connection.
 This argument remains valid, more generally, if we replace the compactness assumption on $G$ by the assumption that the $G$-action on $A$ is proper. \end{remark}

-\begin{example} Under the correspondence between $G$-principal bundles $P\to M$ and $G$-principal algebroids $TP\to P$ (see Example \ref{ex:principal:bundle:algbrd}), a connection $H$ on the $G$-principal bundle $\pi:P\to M$ is the same thing as a connection on the algebroid $TP\to P$.
+\begin{example} Under the 1:1 correspondence between $G$-principal bundles $P\to M$ and $G$-principal algebroids $TP\to P$ (see Example \ref{ex:principal:bundle:algbrd}), a principal connection $H$ on $P\to M$ is the same thing as a connection on the algebroid $TP\to P$.
 The two notions of connection 1-form, in the principal bundle and principal algebroid senses, coincide.
 Moreover, the connection $H$ is the infinitesimal version of the connection $\H$ on the pair groupoid $P\times P\tto P$ (see Example \ref{ex:principal:bundle:connection:grpd}). \end{example}

 \begin{example} Given a $G$-principal groupoid $\G\tto X$ with connection $\H$, each source fiber $\s^{-1}(x)\to \s^{-1}(x)/G$ is a $G$-principal bundle with connection $\H_x$, and so $T(\s^{-1}(x))\to \s^{-1}(x)$ is a $G$-principal algebroid with connection $\H_x$ (see Example \ref{ex:principal:bundle:connection:algbrd}).
-The Lie algebroid $A\to X$ of $\G$ is a $G$-principal Lie algebroid with connection $H$ and we have a morphism of $G$-principal Lie algebroids with connection:
+The Lie algebroid $A\to X$ of $\G$ is a $G$-principal Lie algebroid with connection $H$ and we have a morphism of $G$-principal Lie algebroids with connection

 This is, of course, the infinitesimal version of Example \ref{ex:morphism:s:fibers:principal:grpd:connection}. \end{example}